versus-systems/nook_book/README.md

 - Step 21: Setup Libcluster
 - Step 22: Use Terraform Output for SSH Config
 - Step 23: Build and Download Release
+- Step 24: Upload and Run the Release